Most commencing domestic undergraduate students are offered a Commonwealth supported place (CSP).

 Your student contribution will depend on your units of study and the amount charged for each.

 The Government groups different areas of study into ‘bands’ and then sets a minimum and maximum amount that can be charged for each.
-The University then sets the student contribution amount for each band within this range, as seen below.
+The University then sets the student contribution amount for each band within this range, as seen in the table below.

 Humanities, behavioural science, social studies, foreign languages, visual and performing arts, clinical psychology, education, nursing